Where to start off your cycling season? Our suggestions.

 Vallée de la Coaticook Circuit

 You’re among those who never turn down a challenge?
 Even this early in the season?
-You’ll find what you’re looking for by taking the Vallée de la Coaticook Circuit.
-There are more than a hundred kilometres of routes (with elevations of up to 1,200 metres), for experienced level cyclists to take on in part or completely!
-Spectacular farmland views, ideal country routes and many gourmet stops at local producers, such as La Station Cheese Factory and the Laiterie Coaticook.
+You’ll find what you’re looking for by taking the La Grande Boucle de la Vallée circuit in Coaticook.
+There are more than a hundred kilometres of routes (with elevations of up to 1,400 metres), for experienced level cyclists to take on in part or completely!
+Spectacular farmland views, ideal country routes and many gourmet stops at local producers, such as Fromagerie Les Broussailles and the Laiterie Coaticook.

 ©Ian Roberge